uofajillian/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 * :ref:`PA Specify Step Settings`
 * :ref:`PA Show Top Responses`
 * :ref:`PA Test Assignment`

-Each of these steps is covered in detail below.

 For more information about the components of an open response assessment, see :ref:`Open Response Assessments 2`.
 For information about viewing metrics and